AlexRFarnes/react-music-player/README.md

 # React Music Player

-> A React music player app.
+> A React music player app built with Apollo Client, GraphQL, and Material UI.

 ## Table of contents